nixworks/public/news/2010/05/13/README.md

 ##### .rf
 ### [The ".rf" (".rf" - Russian Federation) Cyrillic country code top-level domain (ccTLD) is officially launched, the fourth internationalized country code.
 The first two web sites available on ".rf" are ](/news/2010/05/13/the-nn-rf-russian-federation-cyrillic-country-code-top-level-domain-cctld-is-officially-launched-the-fourth-internationalized.md)
-_Context: Cyrillic script, top-level domain, Russian Federation, country code, internationalized country code, .rf_
+_Context: Cyrillic script, .rf, top-level domain, internationalized country code, country code, Russian Federation_

 ##### Polio
 ### [The second case of poliomyelitis in two days is reported in Russia, in Russia's first polio cases in 15 years, with the virus believed to have come from Tajikistan. ](/news/2010/05/13/the-second-case-of-poliomyelitis-in-two-days-is-reported-in-russia-in-russia-s-first-polio-cases-in-15-years-with-the-virus-believed-to-ha.md)
-_Context: polio, Tajikistan_
+_Context: Tajikistan, polio_

 ##### Kyrgyzstan
 ### [Supporters of ousted Kyrgyz President Kurmanbek Bakiyev seize government buildings in the south of the country. ](/news/2010/05/13/supporters-of-ousted-kyrgyz-president-kurmanbek-bakiyev-seize-government-buildings-in-the-south-of-the-country.md)